 Another interesting fact: after completing the Wooper trade, you will see that it was holding a Rare Candy, which is essentially a free level-up for one of your Pokemon if you decide to use it on them.

 Sadly, these are all shiny locked Pokemon in Scarlet and Violet, so you can never get a shiny Gengar from this trade, no matter how hard you try.

-Now another two pokemon that don’t quite fit into any category are also shiny locked and we thought to fit them into this section to be quite fitting.
+Now, another two Pokemon that don’t quite fit into any category are also shiny locked, and I thought to fit them into this section to be quite fitting.
 Since they don’t really fit anywhere else on this list’s headings.